-- Reported climate-related risks and opportunities using the CDP platform which is committed to aligning with the Task Force on Climate-Related Disclosures (TCFD) recommendations. - Introduced ESG goals in our shortterm incentive plan for CEO & Section 16B Officers. - 100% of non-production employees completed the annual Ethics and Compliance training. - Achieved zero "major nonconformances" in third-party certification audits. - Maintained the ISO14001:2015 (environmental management system) and ISO45001:2018 (health and safety management system) standards certification program to cover 90% of our manufacturing facilities. - Continued to ensure our operations and supply chain aligns with global modern slavery and human rights standards. - Completed 19 CSR assessments in our manufacturing facilities, utilizing the Responsible Business Association tool (RBA ONLINE), achieved low risk rating. - Conducted 270 sustainability assessments and audits in our supply chain.
-These include review of compliance and evaluation of established labor, ethics, environmental, health and safety practices and business continuity.
+- Reported climate-related risks and opportunities using the CDP platform which is committed to aligning with the Task Force on Climate-Related Disclosures (TCFD) recommendations. - Maintained ESG goals in our shortterm incentive plan for CEO & Section 16B Officers. - 100% of non-production employees completed the annual Ethics and Compliance training (10,000+ employees). - Achieved zero "major nonconformances" in third-party certification audits. - Maintained the ISO14001:2015 (environmental management system) and ISO45001:2018 (health and safety management system) standards certification program to cover 90% of our manufacturing facilities. - Continued to ensure our operations and supply chain aligns with global modern anti-slavery and human rights standards. - Completed 19 CSR assessments in our manufacturing facilities, utilizing the Responsible Business Association tool (RBA ONLINE), and achieved low risk rating. - Conducted 189 sustainability assessments and audits in our supply chain.
+These included review compliance and evaluation of established labor, ethics, environmental, health and safety practices and business continuity.